boolean-uk/java-tdd-oop-bobs-bagels/DomainModel.md

 ## Assumption
 When adding a filling, it has to add to a bagel which then adds it to the basket.
 A bagel can only have 1 filling.
 When removing a filling, it also removes it from the bagel.
-Basket holds Coffee, Filling and Bagel but to know what your filling your bagel has, its bagel.getFilling().
+Basket holds Coffee, Filling and Bagel but to know what filling your bagel has, it's bagel.getFilling().

 ## Class Basket
 | Variables                                    | Method                           | Scenario                                                       | Outcome                              |